OrangeJuicy69/VRC-NexusChat/README.md

 VRC-NexusChat sends OSC messages directly to VRChat running on your PC.
 No internet connection required — everything runs locally.
+The HUD will work with out eny other softwear

 ---